Saturday, November 4, 2017

 Our Wild Card

 Our midwife, Lori Gibson, referred to the third pregnancy as “the wild card.”
 I can testify that my third pregnancy was definitely a wild card.
 I was pregnant for 41 weeks and 6 days.
 For the last three weeks, I was convinced that the pregnancy would never end.
 I’m pretty sure I processed every possible emotion those last three weeks.
 In an effort to say that one of the last meals I ate was from Chick-fil-A, I desperately consumed copious amounts of chicken.
-(As a side note, I had Chick-fil-A for dinner before Joshua was born and breakfast from Chick-fil-A before Emma Kate was born.)
+(As a side note, I had Chick-fil-A for dinner before J was born and breakfast from Chick-fil-A before EK was born.)
 No matter how much Chick-fil-A I ate, I remained hopelessly pregnant.

 I experienced prodromal labor throughout the last three weeks, which is why that last stretch felt like it lasted forever.
 Each time the contractions started, I would get excited and think that a baby would be born some time that night or the next morning.
 I would fall asleep having mild contractions and wake up the next morning disappointed that I was still pregnant.
 Bitterness and anger were common each time the prodromal labor didn’t result in a baby.
-After crying and talking with Stephen, I would calm down and appreciate the time I still had with just Joshua and Emma Kate.
+After crying and talking with Stephen, I would calm down and appreciate the time I still had with just J and EK.
 Lori also offered so much support and encouragement as I battled fears and frustrations.
 Whether by text or in person at my appointments, Lori gently reminded me that my body was designed to have my baby and my baby was designed to be born.
 (As another side note, everyone should have a midwife like Lori!
 Or better yet, have Lori as your midwife!
 Seriously, she is phenomenal.)

 The first round of contractions started on September 29th during the fourth quarter of Northwestern High School’s Homecoming game against Fort Mill High School.
 The contractions were mild and continued for a couple of hours before stopping.
-The next evening, I was driving our family to Columbia to celebrate Stephen’s brother David turning 40.
+The next evening, I was driving our family to Columbia to celebrate Stephen’s brother turning 40.
 On the way, I began having contractions.
 They lasted for a little over an hour but stopped as I walked around at the restaurant.
 We ordered our food to go just in case we needed to jump in the car and drive back to Rock Hill.
 Since the contractions didn’t keep going, we were able to stay.
 As we headed home that night, the contractions started again.
 Even when I got in bed, I had a few more contractions before falling asleep.
 The next afternoon, our chiropractor, Dr. Chad Frisch, met me at his office and gave me an adjustment.
-(If you’re familiar with Emma Kate’s birth story, you know that I experienced some contractions the morning before she was born and that she was born less than 24 hours after I had an adjustment.)
+(If you’re familiar with EK’s birth story, you know that I experienced some contractions the morning before she was born and that she was born less than 24 hours after I had an adjustment.)
 I just knew that baby P number 3 would be born within 24 hours after Dr. Frisch adjusted me.
 Unfortunately, that didn’t happen.

 I had more contractions on October 5th, 10th, 16th, and 17th.
 (On the 10th, my contractions started a little after 10:00 pm, and one of our smoke detectors started going off around 11:00.
 I got out of bed to see what was happening.
 I only had a few more contractions, and I cried as I got back in bed because I knew that the baby wasn’t coming that night.
 I woke up the next morning and cried some more.
 There was so much crying.)